brutus/Desktop-Streamer/README.md

 ### Setup

 You can use the provided `.desktop` files to include the script in your desktop shell.
-Open them in an editor and fill in the correct paths:
+Open them in an editor and fill in the correct paths for:

-* `Exec` = path to wherever you put the python script
+- `Exec` = path to wherever you put the python script

-* `Icon` = path to the PNG file you want to use for an icon
+- `Icon` = path to the PNG file you want to use for an icon

-After that copy them to `~/.local/share/applications/`.
+After that, copy them to `~/.local/share/applications/`.

 ### Settings